dam5s/aspen/README.md

 ## Example

-If you were to use Hamcrest for assertions.
+If you were to use AssertJ for assertions.

 ```
 class CompanyControllerTest: Test({